-Terrorism at the Munich Olympic games: how an event four decades ago has a lasting impact todayBroadcast to an audience of 900 million, it was the beginning of an unhealthy relationship between terrorists and the media
+Terrorism at the Munich Olympic games: how an event five decades ago has a lasting impact todayBroadcast to an audience of 900 million, it was the beginning of an unhealthy relationship between terrorists and the media

 Written by: Ben McEvoy, Alina Kulesh with Rich Cooper

 What began as the 1972 Munich Olympic Games quickly became a live broadcast of terror that forever changed the world.
 The organizers had aimed to overcome the dark history of Hitler’s 1936 Berlin Olympics, whi ch were coloured by the spectre of Nazi power, by stressing the themes of unity and peace going so far as naming the event the ‘Happy Games’.